-New pipeline approvals in Canada have been a hot topic recently but have been mired in controversy.
+August 2017 - New pipeline approvals in Canada are an active discussion topic but have been mired in controversy.
 In late 2016, the Canadian federal government approved the Trans Mountain and Line 3 pipelines while simultaneously rejecting the Northern Gateway project.
 Meanwhile, the proposed Energy East pipeline remains in limbo.

-This puts Alberta in a tough spot.
+This puts Alberta in a difficult situation.
 The opposing interests must be delicately balanced as they have very real consequences.
-If pipeline approvals happen too fast, regulators and the Canadian government risk losing the confidence of their constituents from environmental stewardship and public trust perspectives.
-If pipeline approvals happen too slow, this severely hampers Alberta’s ability to export its valuable resources to market and compete on a global level.
+If pipelines are approved too quickly, regulators and the Canadian government risk losing the confidence of their constituents from environmental stewardship and public trust perspectives.
+If pipeline approvals are too slow, this severely hampers Alberta’s ability to export its valuable resources to market and compete on a global level.

 According to the Alberta Energy Regulator's ST3: Alberta Energy Resource Industries Monthly Statistics, oil sands production accounted for 83% of Alberta’s total crude oil production in 2016.
 Of that, approximately 62% took the form of raw bitumen, while the remainder was processed into synthetic crude oil within the province’s 5 upgraders.

 The Canadian Association of Petroleum Producers (CAPP) released its annual Crude Oil Forecast, Markets and Transportation report in June 2017 that estimated Western Canadian crude oil production will grow to 5.4MMbopd by 2030.
 This growth was forecast to be driven heavily by the oil sands, which would undergo a 53% increase in production from today’s rates.
 The report also estimated that 39% additional pipeline capacity would need to be installed to bring the additional 1.5MMbopd of production to market.